-This article will help you build maritime packages using both Peplink and Starlink components.
+This article will help you build a marine internet package using both Peplink and Starlink components.
 There are several things to consider; waterproofing, size of the boat, incorporating Starlink, how much cabling you need for different options, how to power the setup etc. All of those topics will be covered in this article.

 Step 1: Start with The HD1 Dome

-The HD1 Dome is the perfect place to start when building a maritime mobile internet setup.
-It is an industrial-grade mobile router that integrates a single CAT20/5G modem with a 4x4 MIMO cellular antenna, now adding WIFI 6 to the package for a complete mobile Internet solution.
+The HD1 Pro Dome 5G is the perfect place to start when building a mobile internet setup for your sailboat or yacht.
+It is an industrial-grade mobile router that integrates a single CAT-20/5G modem with a 4x4 MIMO cellular antenna, and now adds WIFI 6 to the package for a complete mobile Internet solution.
 By integrating the radio and antenna into a single dome enclosure, cellular reception is maximized with minimal loss due to antenna cables.
-The Dome is also waterproof and comes with cable connectors that will allow the customer to connect to a power source while preventing the elements from getting into the device
+The Dome is also waterproof and comes with cable connectors that will allow you to connect to a power source while preventing the elements from getting into the device.

 Peplink MAX HD1 Pro Dome 5G Marine Router – MobileMustHave.com